RealityBLU/mobile-sdk-cordova/README.md

 cordova build android
 ```
 iOS notes:
+- For plugin to add you may need Cocoapods.
+Run `sudo gem install cocoapods` to install them.
 - This plugin requires a signing of code.
 You should open a generated project (after step 2) by xcode and select a necessary provisioning profile.
 - iOS sdk works only with real devices (not simulators).
 For build your project you should connect any device with iOS.